bsmg/beat-saber-community-wiki/modding/example-mod.md

 * The first line deals with the `enabled` variable we set earlier.
 If it is `false`, C# will take the inverse, which will be `true`.
 It'll activate the if statement, causing the function to return, and stop execution.

-* The second line deals with the `env` string array we also created earlier.
-If the name of the scene is included in that array, it continues to our last line.
-If it does not, it'll activate the if statement, causing the function to return.
-This prevents our plugin from activating in the main menu, the tutorial, or in the very beggining "Health Warning and Information" screen.
+* The second line deals with the scene Beat Saber is currently transitioning to.
+If this scene is "GameCore", or the main scene Beat Saber uses for playing songs, it'll continue to the last line.
+If it is not "GameCore", it'll activate the if statement, causing the function to return.
+This prevents our plugin from activating in the main menu, the tutorial, or in the "Health Warning and Information" screen.

 ### What's with the error?
 Our plugin does not have a `MissedCounter` file to plug into our last line.
 Here we are creating an Empty GameObject at the very center of the scene, and adding a missing script into it.
 This is what we're going to be creating right now!